 This is adjusting the valve position so that it opens and closes at the correct time and is checked visually by watching the valve movement.
-To enable you to do this, remove the valve chest covers (four screws in each) and replace two screws loosely, to hold the valve chest in position.
-NOTE: the valve nuts are flat on the bottom and care must be taken to ensure that the flat side remains to the bottom.
+To enable you to do this, remove the valve chest covers (four screws in each) and replace two screws and the valve chest cover loosely, as shown below, to hold the valve chest in position.
+NOTE: the valve nuts are flat on the bottom and care must be take to ensure that the flat side remains to the bottom.
 If a valve nut rotates the slide valve will be clamped firmly onto the steam ports, and the valve spindle may be bent.